srbmaury/MERN-Chat-App/README.md

 - **Notifications:** Users receive notifications for new messages, ensuring they never miss important conversations.
 - **Mute Chats:** Users can mute specific chats to stop receiving notifications temporarily.
 - **Delete Chats** Users can also delete a specific chat.
+- **Reset Password** Users can reset their account password if they forget.

 ## Technologies Used